jithinanievarghese/product-search-relevance/README.md

 #### Model Performance

-Model with the best validation accuracy of 98.26% was saved during the training.
+Model with the best validation accuracy of **98.26%** was saved during the training.
 As we discussed earlier our model performance metric is really validated based on the f1 score and confusion matrix.
+Even though our accuracy is **98.26%**, When we inspect the validation and training loss curve, we can see that the model is slightly overfitted.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/78400305/218321163-82995623-754d-4171-a515-be93e6e1c782.png" width="900" height="400">
 </p>

-Even though our accuracy is 98.26%, When we inspect the validation and training loss curve, we can see that the model is slightly overfitted.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/78400305/218321267-c8636b0c-dc0e-448a-ac14-ab79a10f8e22.png" width="600" height="400">
 </p>

-#### Model Validation and Inference
+#### Model Performance Validation and Inference
+Deatiled  in [Inference notebook]
-To validate the perfomance of model on unseen datasets, we used
+To validate the perfomance of our model on unseen datasets, we gathered a subset of 28 images from unidentified products.
 <p align="center">
 <img src="https://user-images.githubusercontent.com/78400305/218323450-ded93a8e-0313-4569-90f2-9c18383eae65.png" width="900" height="400">
 </p>

+The accuracy of our model on unseen data is only **76.92%** but we have a better f1 score of **80%**.
+When we inspect the confusion matrix, out of 13 relevant products we predicted 12 products correctly, there was only one miss prediction.
+So model performs well in identifying the relevant products

+Also, the model miss predicted 5 non-relevant products as Target 1 or relevant ones.
+But as we discussed earlier, our primary aim was to identify relevant products.
+From that perspective, our model performed well with minimum manual labeling (78 images) and proper use of open-source datasets.
+With further optimization techniques, we can achieve a better model which can perform well in the prediction of Target 0 images.

 <p align="center">